Fonzzy1/federal-hansard-db/README.md

 A database format for the Australian Federal Parliament's Hansard -- the verbatim transcript of everything said since 1901 in both houses of Parliament.
-While all of the text is available on ParlInfo, it is notoriously hard to search and doesn't allow for more complex queries.
+While all the text is available on ParlInfo, it is notoriously hard to search and doesn't allow for more complex queries.

 This repository offers both a way of combining previous scrapes of the Hansard